bneelesh74-cmyk/ai-alert-triage-system/README.md

 • Risk score
 • Similar alerts in the last 24 hours

-Analysts can rapidly take actions such as **investigate, assign, close, or compare alerts**, helping them process alerts much faster.
+Analysts can rapidly take actions such as **Investigate, Assign, Close, or Compare alerts**, helping them process alerts significantly faster.

 ---